-The amount is based on how much you earn and require that you collapse the plan by the end of the year you turn 71.
+The amount is based on how much you earn and requires that you collapse the plan by the end of the year you turn 71.
 You can withdraw your funds and pay taxes on the income, transfer the assets to a Registered Retirement Income Fund (RRIF), or purchase an annuity.

 How Much Money Can You Receive From a Defined Contribution Pension Plan?

-With a Defined Contribution Pension Plan, there is no guarantee on a fixed amount that you can receive when you retire.
+With a Defined Contribution Pension Plan, there is no guarantee of a fixed amount that you can receive when you retire.
 The total amount you receive will depend on how well the plan is managed.
 Suppose you want to make the most of the pension plan so that you have a substantial amount by the time you retire.

 You can work with a pension advisor or a qualified financial professional to determine how much return you will likely receive each year.
 If you are not satisfied with the returns, you can adjust your investments to make it more suitable for your goals.

 The money in this plan is invested in one or more products on your behalf.
 By the time you retire or leave the company, you can have options to take out your money and put it in one of three options: